Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Single Pixel Camera Model and Acquisition Methodology

 \subsection{Multi-scale Random-macro-pixel Sampling}

 The process of binning DMD micromirrors to form macro pixels was discussed in the previous section.
-Each macro pixel sums the incoming radiation from its field of view.
-Thus the size of the macro pixel acts as a cutoff for the spatial frequencies acquired by the measurement masks of that macro pixel size.
-Reducing the macro pixel size one acquires higher spatial frequencies.
+Each macro pixel sums the incoming radiation from its field of view and the reciprocal of the size of the macro pixel acts as a cut-off for the spatial frequencies acquired by the measurement masks of that macro pixel size.
+By reducing the macro pixel size one acquires higher spatial frequencies.
 The macro pixel size of $1\times1$ defines the native resolution of the DMD.
-Examples of DMD mirrors binned by different macro pixel size are shown in Fig. \ref{fig:macropixel}.
+Examples of DMD mirrors binned by different macro pixel size are shown in Fig.~\ref{fig:macropixel}.
 This method of multi-scale random-macro-pixel sampling will be used to acquire RoIs at different spatial resolutions.